GoogleChromeLabs/lighthousebot/README.md

 # Lighthouse CI

-The Lighthouse CI is a web hook that can be setup to run against fresh PRs made to your site's Github repo.
+This repo contains a reference server for running Lighthouse using Headless Chrome in Google App Engine Flexible Container.
+Use it to setup Lighthouse against fresh PRs made to your Github repo. #know_your_lighthouse_score

 ## Travis integration